kare22/UT_BIG_DATA_project/project3/README.md

 Solution:
 - In cell 10, we compute the total number of triangles using the triangle count DataFrame.
 Because each triangle is counted once at each of its three nodes (vertices), we divide the total sum by 3 to avoid triple-counting.

 Analysis: The graph contains a total number of 16 015 unique triangles.
 This represents a set of three interconnected airports.
 These triangles show closed flight routine among 3-airports.

 ### Query 3
 Description: Compute a centrality measure of your choice natively on Spark using Graphframes.

 Solution:
-In here we chose eigenvector centrality, which measures the influence of an airport in a network based on the importance of its neightbors.
+In here we chose eigenvector centrality, which measures the influence of an airport in a network based on the importance of its neighbors.
 - In cell 11, convert the directed graph to undirected graph by adding reverse edges.
 Then initialize all vertex scores to 1, for a iterative computation.
 - In cell 12, perform 10 iterations all together, where each node is updating its score based on the sum of the neighbors scores.
 After each iteration, scores are normalized to keep values stable.